 WIT funding can support the hiring and employment of a Lead Writing TA (LWTA).
 WIT can also fund hours for other course TAs to support students’ writing through providing feedback on writing assignments, as well as integrating writing instruction into labs, tutorials and office hours.

-To learn more about the WIT program and discuss ways to include writing instruction into course(s) and/or academic programs, or to applying for funding, contact Dr. Andrea L. Williams, (email@example.com), Associate Professor, Teaching Stream and WIT Director.
+To learn more about the WIT program or to apply for funding, please visit the Writing-Integrated Teaching SharePoint site or contact Dr. Andrea L. Williams (firstname.lastname@example.org), Associate Professor, Teaching Stream and WIT Director.

 From senior scholars to students, Writers on Writing shines a spotlight on Arts & Science community members who write about a dizzying array of topics and issues — from the politics of breastfeeding (Courtney Jung) to the probabilities of luck (Jeff Rosenthal), in a variety of genres — from graphic novels to traditional scholarly monographs.
 The series offers lively and inspiring conversations about writing with a different guest writer each month.